capaj/react-bound/README.md

    <form>
 </Bound>
 ```
 All you have to do is match the name of input to the property in your state.
+The React element tree is recursively traversed, so even if you hide the input 20 layers deep, it will still hook it up.

 You can bind multiple forms inside a single `Bound` element, but I'd advise you to at least namespace your inputs, so that your model remains somewhat tidy.
 For example: